jmarsico/knoxville-lightwall-RSMA/README.md

 ## How It Works
+The diagram above demonstrates how interacting with the Lightwall works.
+You can control the wall in two ways.
+The first is by accessing the user-facing website at [lightwall.carnegielibrary.org]().
+The second is by controlling the Lightwall through its [API](https://en.wikipedia.org/wiki/Application_programming_interface).
+This method allows you to send formatted URIs called "GET Requests" to the Lightwall computer.
+These formatted messages are immediately translated and sent to the physical light installation.

 ### The API
 Pattern-making on the Lightwall consists of three types of "events"; **sweep**, **explode**, and **dots**.
 Each event can be triggered and controlled through a simple web [GET request](http://www.w3schools.com/tags/ref_httpmethods.asp).
 Each type of event has a different set of parameters that determine how that event is executed.
 All parameters can accept values between 0-100.

 #### **Sweep Parameters**